 This knife, however, ingrained in me brand loyalty to Gerber knives.
 Brand loyalty is something I advise to avoid and try my best to avoid myself.
 The Gerber Armor just cut the cake for me though (pun!).
 It's a beefy beauty, the handle is made out of resin saturated fabric, pressure fused together.
 It had a nice, thick blade, solid locking mechanism, and rough texture to keep a solid grip.
 So when it came up missing my first instinct was to buy another one, even though it's not part of their 2010 lineup of production knives plenty of stores still carry the Armor stock.
 However my travels took me to the local Dick's Sporting Goods Store, where I reluctantly perused the glass panes for new models of Gerber knives.
-I tried the Paraframe I, just not my style, too small of a handle, didn't feel right.
-A few more went through my hands until I spotted the Evo.
+I tried the Paraframe I

 I should clarify that I never even consider a knife with a serrated edge for purchase.
 All of my knives I own or consider owning are fine edged knives (lacking serrations).
 The reason this is so is that the serrations simply hinder my use of the blade.
 Serrations make it nearly impossible to get a nice, smooth shave on a piece of wood.
 Serrations also effectively cut your working surface on the blade in half.
 I have seen people use serrations for cutting through animal bones and the like.
 So sure it that's your thing then more power to you.
 However I implore you to try putting that animal bone on a hard surface, lay the blade of your knife across it, and drive the knife through the bone with the palm of your hand.
 It works better, cleaner, and easier for me every time.
 Sure this won't work for large game bones, but what are you doing trying to cut through big game bones with a knife?
 Don't they make saws and hatchets for things like that?
 Each tool has one job to do, a knife is a knife and a saw is a saw.
 Serrations belong on a saw.